Net promoter scores (NPS) are a popular method used to measure customer experience with a company’s...

 Some common responses you’ve probably noticed survey writers use are “don’t know” and “not applicable.”
 While many researchers and survey authors include “don’t know” or similar options on surveys and questionnaires to give respondents a wide swath of answers to choose from, it can hinder the collected data.

 These answers enable survey respondents to refrain from engaging with certain topics because they can avoid sharing their thoughts altogether.
 Surveys that feature “don’t know” answer selections can negatively impact results in a variety of ways.
-Read on to learn more about how “don’t know” options can hinder your survey data and what you should consider doing instead.
+Learn how providing "don't know" response options on survey items can help you.

 How Providing "Don't Know" Response Options on Survey Items Can Impact Data